Understanding the facts

 We respect people with autism and embrace their unique qualities.
 Many of our learners engage in self-stimulatory behaviours that we wouldn’t ever try to remove unless they were causing harm to the individual or those around them.
 We focus on teaching skills to enable them to become active citizens rather than suppressing these behaviours.
 We work with our learners to ensure they are ready to learn, whilst finding a way to allow them to engage in their repetitive behaviours.

 We do not use any procedures that cause harm to an individual.
 Any sanctions-based intervention is a last resort.
 All our work is function based – we look to see what is causing a behaviour to happen and look at solutions to change the behaviour to remove these barriers to learning.
 That will never be something that causes physical or emotional harm.
 If you hear the term punishment procedures, this simply refers to adding or removing something from an environment that will decrease the likelihood of that behaviour happening again.
 For example, if you get a library fine you are less likely to hand a book in late again.
 That is punishment in real life.

-We would never teach an individual to repeat socially acceptable behaviours on command to have them ‘fit in’ with everyone else.
-We always look at what is best for the individual and what skills they need for their safety and independence.
+We would never teach an individual to repeat socially acceptable behaviours on command to have them ‘fit in’.
+Our priority is what is best for the individual and what skills they need for their safety and independence.

-We do sometimes work at the table with students as it is an easy and predictable setting for many of our learners.
+We do sometimes work at the table with students as it is an easy and predictable setting for some learners.
 However, we mainly work in the natural environment as this is the best place to teach and generalise certain skills.
 We teach a lot through play and encourage peer interactions at every opportunity.
 Our ethos is just enough support and we continuously promote independence.